nabto/edge-esp32/README.md

 (https://github.com/nabto/nabto-client-sdk-examples) executable to test the example.
 A simple Android or IOS client can also be created.

+## examples/tcptunnel

+An example creating a small webserver which can be reached by a Nabto Edge TCP Tunnel.
+It includes setup/configuration of access control through IAM and policies.
+The tunnel can be used with the nabto edge tcp tunnel client https://github.com/nabto/nabto-client-edge-tunnel or another suitable app.

 ## Usage In Own Projects